Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 6. If desired, enter any other relevant customer/supplier information in the corresponding fields.

 7. Click the [SAVE] button.
 A pop-up window is displayed to confirm that the customer/supplier has been created.
-The newly created customer/supplier is displayed in the *Customer/supplier list* tab.
+If you have created a new customer, the *Customer list* tab is displayed, to which the new customer has been added.
+If you have created a new supplier, the *Supplier list* tab is displayed, to which the new customer has been added.

 ## Edit a customer/supplier